Table of contents

 Answering this important question lays the foundation of your copy, as it affects every single decision you make.

 If you find out who you are writing for, you can also figure out how to directly and effectively write to that specific audience.

 To answer this question, you need to learn who your target audience is.

 Simply put, a target audience is a group of potential customers.

-They are the people that might consider purchasing your offer, and it is your job to convince them to make that purchase.
+They're the people that might consider purchasing your offer, and it's your job to convince them to make that purchase.

-So, it is very important to accurately identify your target audience.
+So, it's very important to accurately identify your target audience.

 The next question you need to ask yourself is: